What Is a Flex Room, And Is It a Must-Have for Buyers?

 “I believe a flex room increases the demand for the house.
 Does it increase the home’s value?
 I have seen properties valued a little higher with a flex space — but not by much,” Baca notes.

-Flex room design considerations
+Flex room design features and considerations

-Any space in a home can become a flex space, whether it’s a hallway with a desk or a mudroom with a craft table.
+Any space in a home can become a flex room, whether it’s a hallway with a desk or a mudroom with a craft table.
 With a bit of creativity, areas can take on multiple functions.

 “When people are looking to buy a new home, they need to think about how they can maximize the space.
 Every room needs to work harder,” Duffus says.